311Volt/graph2x/README.md

 # graph2x

-A general-purpose C++23 graph library.
-Its aim is to leverage modern C++ features to provide an easy-to-use library that covers common use-cases.
+A general-purpose C++23 graph library that aims to let the programmer think about graphs in a pure, abstract way while still allowing for performant code.

 This library is **work-in-progress**.
 Most graph types and algorithms that were planned for this library are currently missing.